jce-caba/gtkQRmm/README.md

 # gtkQRmm
 ## Create codes easily and efficiently

-gtkQRmm is a library for the gtkmm GUI library for generating QR codes .
+gtkQRmm is a gtkmm library for generating QR codes .

 ## Features
 - versions for gtkmm 2 and 3